 Capital assets are stated at cost.
 Maintenance and repairs are expensed as incurred.
 Replacements which improve or extend the lives of property are capitalized.
 Depreciation is computed on the straight-line method over the estimated useful lives of the related assets.
-Upon disposal of such assets, the accounts are relieved of the related costs and accumulated depreciation, and resulting gains or losses are reflected in income.
+Upon disposal of such assets, the accounts are relieved of the related costs and accumulated depreciation, and resulting gains or losses are reflected in nonoperating revenue.

-The estimated useful lives of plant and equipment are as follows:
+The estimated useful lives of capital assets are as follows: